 - Ask your partner to help.
 If they catch you sleeping on your back, get them to give you a nudge.
 After a while, you should find that you’re learning to sleep on your side, and you’ll be able to maintain the position.
 An occasional nudge from your partner helps to reinforce this behaviour.

 - Invest in a sleep position device.
 There are plenty out there – postural alarms, vibrating neck bands, bumper belts.
 But if you want to try an inexpensive alternative, find a tight-fitting t-shirt with a chest pocket.
 Wear it back to front, and place a tennis ball in the pocket.
 Whenever you roll onto your back, you’ll begin to feel uncomfortable, and naturally shift back onto your side.

 - Raise the head of your bed.
 Lifting your head position by 20-30 degrees can help reduce snoring.
 An adjustable bed will achieve this, as well as sleeping wedges.
 You can find anti-snoring pillows in plenty of high street shops, as well as online.

 What if it doesn’t work?

 If changing your sleep position doesn’t affect your snoring, there are still plenty of treatment options available.
-By taking our quiz, we can help diagnose what type of snorer you are – and then recommend the product that’s right for you.
+Click here to explore the different types of snoring, as well as recommended products.

 Don’t put up with sleepless nights.
 Celebrate National Bed Month in the best way possible – by banishing snoring, and getting a great night’s sleep.